billymoonz/bun-cli/README.md

-# TypeScript/Bun CLI Template
+# TypeScript/Bun CLI with YAML Configuration

-This repository provides a template for building Command Line Interface (CLI) applications using TypeScript and Bun.
-It supports dynamically loading commands, parsing arguments and options, and is designed to be extensible for future commands.
+This repository provides a flexible CLI framework built with TypeScript and Bun.
+The framework includes dynamic command loading, argument parsing, and YAML-based configuration management.
+It is designed to be extensible and easy to use for building custom CLI applications.

 ## Features

-- **Dynamic Command Loading**: Commands are automatically loaded from the `commands` directory.
+- **Dynamic Command Loading**: Automatically loads available commands from the `commands` directory.
-- **Argument Parsing**: Command-line arguments are parsed into commands and options.
+- **Argument Parsing**: Supports parsing of arguments and options passed from the command line.
-- **Type Safety**: TypeScript ensures type safety for commands and options.
+- **TypeScript Support**: Ensures type safety and maintainability.
+- **YAML Configuration**: Uses a YAML file (`config.yml`) for managing configurations, such as enabling/disabling debugging.
-- **Extensible**: Easily extend the CLI by adding new commands to the `commands` folder.
+- **Extensible Architecture**: Easily extend the CLI by adding new commands to the `commands` folder.
-- **Option Support**: Supports both flag-style options (`-flag`) and key-value options (`-option value`).
+- **Option Support**: Handles both flag-style (`-flag`) and key-value options (`-option value`).

 ## Requirements

-- **Bun**: This CLI template is built to run using [Bun](https://bun.sh/).
-Make sure you have Bun installed before proceeding.
+- **Bun**: The CLI is built to run using [Bun](https://bun.sh/).
+Ensure that Bun is installed on your system.
-- **TypeScript**: The template is written in TypeScript, so you'll need TypeScript support.
+- **TypeScript**: The project is written in TypeScript, so TypeScript support is required for development.

 ## Getting Started